elliottmckee/web-personal/src/content/blog/meatrocket.md

 **This is not the quickest/most-efficient way to get this answer.
 This was a nice real-world test case of some tools I have been developing to run CFD at home, for hobby uses, on my personal machine.**

+Regardless- if you found your way here, I hope you find something in here interesting and/or insightful :)

 ![pretty picture 1](meat_pretty_1.png)